 In the defined benefit plans, net defined benefit liability or asset is calculated by the present value of the defined benefit obligation less the fair value of plan assets.
 The ceiling of the amount recorded as assets based on this calculation is the present value of any future economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.
-The defined benefit obligation is determined using the projected unit credit method, and its present value is determined by applying a discount rate based on the yield curve of high quality corporate bonds over the approximate period of the benefit payments.
+The defined benefit obligation is determined using the projected unit credit method, and its present value is calculated by applying a discount rate to projected benefits.
+The discount rate is determined based on the yield curve of high quality corporate bonds over the approximate period of the benefit payments.

-Service cost and net interest on the net defined benefit liability or asset are recognized as profit or loss.
+Service cost and interest on the net defined benefit liability or asset are recognized as profit or loss.
 Past service cost is immediately recognized in profit or loss.